Precision Environmental Health Sciences (TPEHS)

 TPEHS Steering Committee

 Additional leadership and inter-institutional coordination are provided by a Steering Committee of TPEHS faculty.
 Drs.
-Walker, Chen, Finnell, and Hanis will serve as leaders of the Committee.
+Walker, Gorelick, Hanis, and Arur will serve as leaders of the Committee.
 Additional members (see below) were selected based on their substantial research and mentoring experience, as well as dedication to enriching the training of young scientists.
 Each is engaged in research applicable to genetics, environmental health and/or data science.

 Steering Committee Members

-• Richard H. Finnell, PhD, DABMGG, Professor, Center for Precision Environmental Health, Baylor College of Medicine
+• Richard H. Finnell, PhD, DABMGG, Professor, Center for Precision Environmental Health, Baylor College of Medicine.
+His research examines the interaction between specific genes and environmental toxins as they influence normal embryonic development.

 • Daniel Gorelick, PhD, Associate Professor, Cellular & Molecular Biology, Baylor College of Medicine.
 His research uses genetic tools in zebrafish to study how endogenous and environmental hormones influence the development and function of the heart, brain, gonad, and other tissues.